loda-lang/loda-programs/programs/oeis/list2.md

 * [A270993](http://oeis.org/A270993) ([L03 program](A270993.asm)): Values of A076336(n) such that A076336(n) = A076336(n+1) - 14.
 * [A270994](http://oeis.org/A270994) ([L03 program](A270994.asm)): a(n) = 9454129 + 11184810*n.
 * [A271027](http://oeis.org/A271027) ([L03 program](A271027.asm)): a(n) = 3661529 + 11184810*n.
+* [A271060](http://oeis.org/A271060) ([L16 program](A271060.asm)): Number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 261", based on the 5-celled von Neumann neighborhood.
 * [A271114](http://oeis.org/A271114) ([L04 program](A271114.asm)): Expansion of (1+x)*(2+x)/(1-x)^2.
 * [A271209](http://oeis.org/A271209) ([L20 program](A271209.asm)): a(n) = n^5 + n + 1.
 * [A271324](http://oeis.org/A271324) ([L07 program](A271324.asm)): a(n) = n + floor(n/4) + (n mod 4).